Architecture¶

 $$ \frac{\partial L}{\partial \mathbf{W}^{(q)}} = \boldsymbol{\delta}^{(q)} \left(\mathbf{a}^{(q-1)}\right)^\top $$

-Row Vector Form and Batching¶
+Row Vector Input and Batching¶

 Typically, in packages like PyTorch, it is expected that the input is of shape $N \times D$ where $N$ is the number of samples in a batch/mini-batch and D is the dimensionality.
 The equations then become: